 With a VPN, you can maintain your privacy, bypass location-gated content, get around filtered networks, and lots more.
-While these uses are usually legal, many people also use VPNs to pirate copyrighted content or commit other crimes.
+While VPNs are legal in the US, UK, and other countries, many people also use them to pirate copyrighted content or commit other crimes.

 In this article, we’ll thoroughly analyze the question of whether VPNs are legal to use in countries around the world.